Intel dossier

 What High Value Looks Like In Practice

-• In wealth-moat districts, the underwriting question is whether the district moat is stronger than the concession cycle.
+• In wealth-moat districts, the underwriting question is whether the district moat is stronger than the concession cycle and operating-cost load.

-• In anchor-driven corridors, the underwriting question is whether employment durability can outlast a temporary supply burst.
+• In anchor-driven corridors, the underwriting question is whether the employment base is durable enough to support occupancy through supply noise.

-• In physical-economy corridors, the underwriting question is whether the rent ceiling still supports the business plan after taxes, insurance, and turnover.
+• In physical-economy corridors, the underwriting question is whether the rent ceiling still clears the business plan after taxes, insurance, and turnover.

-• In recovery situations, the underwriting question is whether the basis reset is real or just a slow-moving value trap.
+• In recovery situations, the underwriting question is whether the basis reset is real enough that time can work for you instead of against you.

 Metro Expression